jothamgoh/jothamgoh.github.io/blog2/_posts/2020-10-16-data-analyst-chapter-two.markdown

 ### University

 The opportunity cost is high in both university fees and time.
-Also, I'll be locked in a program, something which didn't appeal to commitment phob me.
+Also, I'll be locked in a program, something which didn't appeal to me.
 By choosing the self-taught route, I really was betting that a cert would not mean as much compared to actual experience.

 But if you can get into a top school, or if you get subsidized, or you just want a long break - it might be worth it.
 You'll get a network in university too which is valuable.